Goziie/IBM-Classification-with-Python/README.md

 In this project, you will build a classifier to predict whether a loan case will be paid off or not.

-You load a historical dataset from previous loan applications, clean the data, and apply different classification algorithm on the data.
-You are expected to use the following algorithms to build your models:
+I loaded a historical dataset from previous loan applications, cleaned the data, and apply different classification algorithm on the data.
+I am going to use the following algorithms to build my models:

 - k-Nearest Neighbour